Hilde Levi: Later life

 When the war ended, de Hevesy elected to stay in Sweden, and Bohr decided to drop biological research at the institute and return to concentrating on physics.
 Levi accepted a position at the Zoophysiological Laboratory in Copenhagen, under August Krogh, who, like Bohr, had won a Nobel Prize.
 She spent the 1947–48 academic year in the United States as a Fellow of the American Association of University Women.
 While there, she learned from Willard Libby at the University of Chicago about his recently discovered technique of radiocarbon dating.
 She developed the new technique of autoradiography while working for the United States Atomic Energy Commission at the University of Rochester in Rochester, New York.

 On returning to Denmark, she worked with the National Museum of Denmark in Copenhagen to develop radiocarbon dating equipment.
 This was put to the test in 1951, dating the Grauballe Man.
 Autoradiography was then used by the Finsen Institute to investigate the effects of the radiocontrast agent thorotrast.
 Levi was a consultant at the Danish National Board of Health from 1952 to 1970.

 Levi retired from the Zoophysiological Laboratory in 1979, but became involved with the Niels Bohr Archive, where she collected papers from de Hevesy.
 The result of this work was a biography of Hevesy, which was published in 1985.
 That year she organised the Niels Bohr Centennial Exhibition at the Copenhagen Town Hall.
-In 2001 she was honoured by Humboldt University of Berlin, along with other students who had been dismissed in 1933.
+In 2001, she was honoured by the Humboldt University of Berlin (previously the Friedrich Wilhelm University of Berlin), along with other students who had been dismissed in 1933.
 She died in Copenhagen on 26 July 2003.